Verii/tetris/README.md

 ## Dependencies, Libraries

+-GNU C99/POSIX
 -libsqlite3 (3.8+)
--libncurses (Or compliant implementations)
+-libncurses
--libpthread
+-libncursesw (ncurses +wide char support)
+-librt
+-libm

 ## Contributions

 I guess send me code if you want to.
-As long as it complies to GPL or BSD/MIT I'm okay with it.
+As long as it complies to GPL or BSD/MIT/ISC I'm okay with it.

 ## License